MicrosoftDocs/entra-docs/docs/identity/users/convert-external-users-internal.md

 :::image type="content" source="media/convert-external-users-internal/user-properties.png" alt-text="Screenshot showing the user properties with a red box around the Convert to Internal user option":::

 1. In the **Convert to internal user** section, you need to finalize a couple of steps:
-    1. A user principal name
+    1. A **user principal name**, This value will be the new UPN value for the user.
+For cloud-only users, the UPN domain must be one that is non-federated.
+For on-premises synced users, you don't need to provide a UPN.
+The user continues to use the on-premises credentials.
     1. Choose whether you would like an auto generated password
-    1. And if you would like to change email address
+    1. Checkbox for **Change email address**, allows you to specify an optional new mail address for cloud users.
-1. Once that you have made these last choices, you can choose **Convert**
+1. After reviewing the options and making and choices, you can choose **Convert**

 :::image type="content" source="media/convert-external-users-internal/convert.png" alt-text="Screenshot showing the last set of options that must be chosen prior to converting an external user to an internal user":::

 ## Known issues